GBolortuya/Final-/README.md

-# Final-
-Python - Max Heap Implementation and Application
+# Python - Max Heap Implementation and Application

-I. Introduction
+#I. Introduction

 As mentioned above  , the PriorityQueue  has some problems.
 The underlying principle of priority queue sorting is based on Max Heap.
 Let's take a look at the basic implementation and usage of Max Heap .
 First, let's clarify the concepts related to Max Heap and its implementation: